The Intelligence Illusion

 Unfortunately, that mediocrity seems to be reflected in the output.
 GitHub Copilot, for example seems to regularly generate vulnerable code with security issues.

-From The Elegiac Hindsight of Intelligent Machines, the book’s finale
+From the book’s finale

 The intelligence illusion, the conviction that these are artificial minds capable of powerful reasoning, when combined with anthropomorphism supercharges our automation bias.
 Our first response to even the most inane pablum from a language model chatbot is awe and wonder.
 It sounds like a real person at your beck and call!
 The drive to treat it as, not just a person, but an expert is irresistible.
 For most people, the incoherence, mediocrity, hallucinations, plagiarism, and biases won’t register over their sense of wonder.